 Also, I should point out that his website also sells a bunch of books about how the Holocaust didn't happen, including one by a guy named Brian A. Lewis Sherobot.

-Tex Mars is a giant pile of shit, and one of the things that's the most constant theme of his is that Judaism is synonymous with Satanism.
+And one of the things that's the most constant theme of his is that Judaism is synonymous with Satanism.

 It's something that constantly comes up in his lecture titles.

-One is just called, quote, Inventors of Evil Things, How the Jews Created Freemasonry, Illuminism, Communism, Satanism, Witchcraft, and the New Age Movement, and what they're up to now.
+One is just called, quote, Inventors of Evil Things, How the Jews Created Freemasonry, Illuminism, Communism, Satanism, Witchcraft, and the New Age movement, and what they're up to now.

-Quote, Jesus said of the Jews, you are of your father, the devil, and he spoke absolute truth.
+The description of that tape includes this, quote, Jesus said of the Jews, you are of your father, the devil, and he spoke absolute truth.

 Tex, based on literally no evidence other than his imagination, decides that as a Mossad agent, Chandra had insinuated herself in Gary Condit's life, then used him to get herself access to the CIA headquarters.